AI Glossary

 Convolutional Neural Network (CNN)

 A type of neural network particularly effective for processing visual data like images.
-CNNs are designed to automatically learn patterns from images.
+CNNs are designed to automatically learn patterns from images through the use of convolutional layers.

 Correlation

-A statistical measure that indicates how strongly two things are related or tend to change together.
-In AI, it can be used to understand relationships between different data features.
+A statistical measure that indicates how strongly two variables are related or tend to change together.
+In AI, understanding correlation helps in feature selection and interpreting relationships in data.

 Cross-Validation

 A technique to evaluate how well a machine learning model will perform on new, unseen data.
-It involves splitting the data into multiple parts, training on some, and testing on others to get a reliable performance estimate.
+It involves splitting the data into multiple parts, training on some, and testing on others to get a reliable performance estimate and prevent overfitting.

 Cyberdyne Systems

 A fictional company from the "Terminator" movies, notorious for creating Skynet, a dangerous AI.
-It is often mentioned in discussions about the potential risks of uncontrolled AI development.
+It is often mentioned in discussions about the potential risks of uncontrolled AI development and the ethical responsibilities of AI creators.

 An android character in "Star Trek: The Next Generation" who is on a quest to understand human emotions and consciousness.
 Data is a popular reference point when discussing AI personhood and sentience.